User Profiles on at://work

 You're in Control

-• Update anytime: Change your status, description, or display name whenever you want
+• Update anytime: Change your status, description, display name, or resume whenever you want

-• Delete anytime: Remove your profile entirely through Settings
+• Delete anytime: Remove your profile and resume entirely through Settings

 • Choose your detail level: Share as much or as little as you're comfortable with